 3. Evaluate and adjust your plan

 Dealing with financial stress requires a plan.
 A financial plan is dynamic, meaning that it can be adapted to your circumstances.
-If you lose your job or end up paying more for your utilities than you planned for from a side hustle.
-The same type of situation can happen when you have more money than you originally planned for.
+If you lose your job or end up paying more for your utilities than you planned for, you’ll be able to adjust accordingly.
+The same type of situation can happen when you have more money than you originally planned for from a side hustle.
 You can move money to savings or your retirement fund if you have a little extra money.
 Ultimately, the plan or budget you create will rarely be perfect the first time.
 It will take some trial and error to get a plan that works for you, so you’ll need to be ready to evaluate and adjust your plan if necessary.

 4. Build an emergency fund